POWER YOUR BUSINESS!

 We are continually replacing the windows, doors and the roof insulation of our older buildings.

-Every permanent employee also has the option to lease a bike supplied by the company – selected by the bike dealer of their choice and manageable via an app.
+Our permanent employees also have the opportunity to lease a company bicycle – chosen from the bicycle dealer of their choice and conveniently managed via an app.

 Our most recent new buildings are based on the criteria of the Deutschen Gesellschaft für nachhaltiges Bauen (DGNB) (German association for sustainable building) – and we intend continue doing so in the future with any new buildings.
 Our buildings are constructed according to the three-pillar approach to sustainability, taking into account ecological, economic and social aspects so that 1) the construction of buildings conserves resources and protects the environment to the extent possible 2) buildings are designed in such a manner that they can be used in a variable and economical sensible way over their entire life cycle, and 3) social concerns such accessibility, soundproofing, and optimum lighting for workstations, conference rooms and staffrooms are met.